 Outline: Along the wooded sandstone ridge: steep ascent, estuary views, clifftop paths, sandstone staircase, Iron Age hillfort, wildflower meadow, open woodland, nature reserves, old hall, green lanes and common land.

 Overton Hill Panorama

-The Sandstone Trail starts in Frodsham’s tree-lined Main Street whose traditional weekly market draws people from a wide area.
+The Sandstone Trail, on Cheshire’s Sandstone Ridge, starts in Frodsham’s tree-lined Main Street whose traditional weekly market draws people from a wide area.
 The route climbs steadily past St Lawrence’s Church and the charming Ring o’ Bells pub, before ascending steeply through the woods to the breezy summit of Overton Hill.